DeepKnowledge1/Python_for_CV/Sec1_Intro/README.md

 | ⚙️ Plugin Management | `poetry self add plugin`                                      | Add official plugin                        | `poetry self add poetry-plugin-export`                        |

 ---

-Let me know if you'd like this in Markdown, PDF, or as a printable poster!